sampsyo/cs6120/content/blog/2019-09-25-faster-interpreter.md

 2. Parse Bril JSON into the aforementioned structures.

 3. Form basic blocks and a CFG from the program instructions.
 This process constructs an mapping from label names to basic block indices and uses this map to "link" together connected basic blocks.
-Linking in this way (rather than just constructing the name/index mapping and using that at runtime) lets us have slightly faster execution - it's faster to load an array index than it is to e.g. load a heap-allocated object (as in a pointer-linked graph) or compute a string hash every time we need to find a label location.
+Linking in this way (rather than just constructing the name/index mapping and using that at runtime) gives us slightly faster execution - it's faster to load an array index than it is to e.g. load a heap-allocated object (as in a pointer-linked graph) or compute a string hash every time we need to find a label location.
+To see why this is faster than chasing a pointer, consider that we can exploit spatial locality by storing blocks in contiguous memory.
+Since a block is usually small, a set of blocks stored in contiguous memory may be able to fit in cache, making access fast.
 It's worth noting that while we could've gotten away with not forming basic blocks or a CFG, and potentially gained some speedup from this laziness, the CFG building process should not dominate interpretation times and enables us to build more optimizations down the line.

 4. Starting at the first basic block of the `main` function, iterate through, matching each instruction based on its type (using Rust's `match` expression on a large variant type representing